-The Learning Method of the Practicum involves many strategies, including observation, listening and applying assessment practices, case formulation, treatment planning and implementation of counseling strategies with clients, families and therapy groups ---as modeled-demonstrated by on-site supervisors.
+The learning method of the Practicum involves many strategies, including observation, listening and applying assessment practices, case formulation, treatment planning and implementation of counseling strategies with clients, families and therapy groups as modeled/demonstrated by on-site supervisors.
 Initially, in Practicum I, emphasis is focused on learning indirect practices, such as case management, record keeping, work within agency or clinic structures, learning procedures to work with managed care companies and developing familiarity with the myriad of support activities necessary to effectively conduct counseling in various professional settings.
+Supervision models and styles may vary among Faculty Supervisors.

-Gradually, in phases it is intended the Practicum/Internship student will be given increased responsibility and assigned to participate in activity directly with clients, families or groups when deemed appropriate by the on-site supervisor.
+It is intended that the Practicum/Internship student will be given increased responsibility and assigned to participate in activity directly with clients, families or groups when deemed appropriate by the Site Supervisor.
 As the student demonstrates increasing expertise and knowledge, the supervisor will move learning activity from observing to engaging wherein the student will join with the supervisor in the conduct of therapy with clients.
 Eventually, the supervisor will turn more of the counseling activity over to the student who, as he/she advances in Practicum II and Internship, to a condition where the student will conduct much or most of counseling with clients, under direct observation and supervision of the site-supervisor.

-In addition, Practicum I, II, and Internship students must participate in faculty supervision and instruction that conducted through several mediums including weekly conferences.
-One conference, generally lasting one hour is held weekly on site with the practicum supervisor.
-The other conference, referred to as -faculty supervision is also conducted weekly and held on campus.
-In this latter -supervision session practicum students have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.
+In addition, Practicum I, II, III, and Internship students are required to participate in Faculty Supervision and instruction that is conducted through mediums including, but not limited to, weekly seminars.
+Faculty Supervision is conducted weekly and held on campus.
+Through Faculty Supervision, practicum students have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.

-The faculty supervisor will observe student performance and participation, including (as the student moves into the later phase of Practicum II) presentation of cases to classmates.
+The faculty supervisor will observe student performance and participation, including presentation of cases.
 Each presentation will be critiqued with respect to the quality of its content and the degree to which it adheres to professional standards of practice based on the case conceptualization and treatment plan rubric.

-In the manner of a professional consultation, other practicum students and interns (colleagues) attending the session critique each other's presentation, agreeing with or offering alternative case analysis, treatment recommendations and counseling technique suggestions.
+In the manner of a professional consultation, other practicum students and interns (colleagues) attending the session will critique each other's presentation, agreeing with or offering alternative case analysis, treatment recommendations and counseling technique suggestions.

-Suggestions for getting the most out of this Course
+Suggestions for Getting the Most Out of this Course

-- 1. Ask questions!
+- 1. Ask questions.
 Ask questions about anything that you aren't sure about or are confused by (you won't be the only one wondering). - 2.
-Participate, participate, participate!
+Participate.
 This class is designed to include discussion.
 The more that you are involved the more you will get out of the class. - 3.
 Be willing to take a risk.
 Volunteer to role-play in class, this is a time in a safe place to apply and work with the different theories and techniques. - 4.
 Be prepared to present on the day of your choosing.
 This includes having your presentation paper(s) ready and uploaded to LiveText.